RAKIBUL424/weather_data_pipeline_a_data_engineering_project/README.md

 ## 🌟 About Me

 Hi there!
-I'm **Abu Hashem Md Rakibul Islam**, a data enthugiest.
+I'm **Abu Hashem Md Rakibul Islam**, a data enthusiast.
 I have recently graduated from HSTU and practicing data realated things regularly.

 Let's stay in touch!
 Feel free to connect with me on (https://www.linkedin.com/in/ahmd-rakibul-islam-116371238/)